fraawlen/cassette/README.md

 Cassette is free and open-source software, licensed under the [LGPL-3.0](https://www.gnu.org/licenses/lgpl-3.0.en.html).

 > [!Warning]
 > You are currently viewing the 'rewrite' branch which is preparing a new release version (0.2.0).
 It is non-functional yet.
 In the meantime, checkout the 'trunk' branch or the release tab, where there are usable builds of the framework.
-Cassette is still in early development, and some features are missing, but the releases builds are fully functional, albeit the next version will COMPLETELY CHANGE THE API.
+Cassette is still in early development, and some features are missing, but the releases builds are fully functional.
+However, the next version worked on this branch will COMPLETELY CHANGE THE API.

-> [!WARNING]
-> Readme and documentation under construction.

 > [!IMPORTANT]
 > Rewrite progress:
 > COBJ : 100%, usable
 > CCFG : 100%, usable
 > CGUI : 70%, missing text drawing, widgets, copy-paste, popups, keyboard navigation

 ## Table of Contents <a name="toc"></a>